I consider every client interaction to be an opportunity to work hard, accept challenges, and make someone else's life better.

 After spending 20 years living in Colorado, Utah and Oregon, I longed to be back in the South near family, friends, and fireflies.
 So in March of 2021, I moved to East Asheville with my four kiddos and never looked back.
 We chose Asheville for the fantastic weather (hello, thunderstorms!), the laid-back vibe, abundant dining and entertainment options, and abundant outdoor recreational opportunities.

 I received a B.A. in mass communication from the University of Alabama (Roll Tide!) in 1998 and an M.S. in advertising management from the University of Denver in 2005.
 Pre-real-estate, I worked in various marketing capacities from account executive to a large advertising agency to marketing director at a small ski resort in Glenwood Springs, Colorado.

 I first became licensed as a real estate agent in 2009 at the height the housing crisis.
 Since then, I’ve been licensed in four states and have managed every kind of residential transaction from single-family homes to commercially financed apartment buildings.
-My husband and I have also acquired numerous investment properties and own a property management company in Utah that we manage remotely.
+I have also acquired numerous investment properties including a short-term vacation rental in downtown Asheville.